mayo-nesso/pose-transmitter/README.md

 ```

 Which is a list of positions of the points found by the inference model.

+> 📝 __Note__:</br>
-It is worth noting that not all points could be inferred and sent to the list.
-For example, if the camera captures half a body, it will send the information of the points found on that half body.
+> It is worth noting that not all points could be inferred and sent to the list.</br>
+> For example, if the camera captures half a body, it will send the information of the points found on that half body.

 The list of points follows the logic described in [TensorFlow Lite Pose Estimation Example](https://www.tensorflow.org/lite/examples/pose_estimation/overview), i.e.: